jfioasd/Flip/README.md

  #          End the program
 ```

-If you want to do a map loop, just do whatever operation you want on the TOS.
-But make sure you push a condition of `1` at the end.
+If you want to do a map loop, just do whatever operation you want on the TOS, and push a condition of `1` at the end of the filter body.

 ---